 Using JSON Schema with OpenAPI

-OpenAPI and JSON Schema are powerful and complementary tools for creating APIs.
+If you want to create standardized, consistent APIs, OpenAPI and JSON Schema are powerful and complementary tools that can help you do so.
 OpenAPI provides a standardized framework for describing an entire API — from paths and operations to components and security schemes.
 JSON Schema is a tool for validating and documenting JSON data structures, ensuring an API’s data conformity.

-This article looks at how OpenAPI supports JSON Schema and uses it throughout the specification.
-It also offers tips on working with both tools.
+In this article, we show you how OpenAPI supports JSON Schema and uses it throughout the specification.
+We’ve also provided some handy tips on working with both tools, to make your life easier.

 What is JSON Schema?